rtdmnk/youtube-bookmark/README.md

 # youtube-bookmark
-Keep my favourite albums close and easy to play
+Keep my favourite albums close and easy to play.
+Because my hdd is small and spotify isn't for me.